Department of Social Work

 Engage in policy practice

-Engage with individual, families, groups, organizations, and communities
+Engage with individuals, families, groups, organizations, and communities

 Assess individuals, families, groups, organizations, and communities